joshbaje/Drively/README.md

 - **Enhanced Data Passing**: Improved how booking details are passed between components
 - **Vehicle Details Integration**: Better integration of vehicle information in the booking process
 - **Seamless Navigation**: Created smooth transition between booking form and payment page
+- **Agent Booking Modal**: Fixed issue with creating bookings from the Vehicle Calendar page

 The booking process now follows a proper flow:
 1. User selects dates and insurance on the vehicle details page